 Starting with the the 1919 city directory it's listed as as the La Tosca Theatre.
 The interior decor featured Venetian murals.

-In the early 50s the La Tosca was still running mainstream Hollywood product but by the middle of the decade the theatre had changed policy and was then a thriving foreign film house running German features and newsreels.
+In the 40s the La Tosca was still running mainstream Hollywood product but by the early 50s the theatre had changed policy and was then a thriving foreign film house running German features and newsreels.

 It also ran Hungarian, Italian and Indian films.
 The location close to USC helped it survive into the 80s even as the neighborhood went into a serious decline.